All Episodes

 Hi.

-Are you Rush?
+Are you rush?

 Yes.

-Yeah, I wanted to uh I'm fine.
+Yeah, I wanted to.

-I'm sorry, I've doing very well here, yeah.
+I'm doing very well here.

-Uh we do uh uh specialty poultry.
+We do a specialty poultry.

-We're actually based at a Winston Philem, North Carolina, and there is absolutely no growth stimulants or growth hormones in the poultry or pork industry.
+And there is absolutely no growth stimulants or growth hormones in the poultry or pork industry.

-Now I'm not an expert in the beef industry.
+Now, I'm not an expert in the beef industry.

-I know that they use some uh as uh so with the milk or eggs, I'm not an expert on that.
+I know that they use some also with the milk or eggs.

 She was talking about beef and so forth.

-Uh I understand the defensiveness that you feel on this.
+I understand the defensiveness that you feel on this.

 It is really not the case.

-There is uh zero growth stimulants or growth hormones in the poultry industry, nor is there any in the pork industry.
+There is zero growth stimulants or growth hormones in the poultry industry, nor is there any in the pork industry.

 Tell us the truth about that.

-Uh the bird flu in Asia and in Europe is actually spread so fast because a lot of birds are raised outside.
+The bird flu in Asia and in Europe is actually spread so fast because a lot of birds are raised outside.

 I appreciate your answer on that, Dennis.

-A quick time out.
+A quick timeout.

 We'll be back and wrap things up here in just a second.